AJMartel/ProcList/README.md

 # ProcList
-Ssearch for process name and list associated modules and threads
+Search for process name and list associated modules and threads